How many different species of British caterpillar are there?

 Caterpillar identification queries

 PLEASE NOTE – We welcome identification queries but have closed our comments page for logistical reasons.
-In 2013 we were pleased to received over 700 emailed caterpillar enquiries, some of which were featured on our latest sightings and in our galleries.
+In 2013/14 we were pleased to receive over 1000 emailed caterpillar enquiries, some of which were featured on our latest sightings and in our galleries.
 Please see help with caterpillar identification.

 Butterfly and moth galleries